 The infiltration of political institutions by organized crime is a serious problem in many countries in Latin America and the Caribbean.
 Could these ties between criminal organizations and institutions be an obstacle for economic growth?
 Evidence on the effects of a policy that removed (allegedly) corrupt city councils and mayors from municipalities in Italy gives us some insights on the potential of anti-corruption policies to contribute to economic development.

 In this webinar, Alessandra Fenizia (George Washington University) presented her research on the effects of city council dismissals on economic activity in the municipalities in which it was implemented in Italy.
 Gianmarco Daniele (University of Milan) commented on the implications of this research.
-A 10-minute Q&A will follow the presentations.
+A 10-minute Q&A followed the presentations.

 - Alessandra Fenizia, Assistant Professor, Department of Economics, George Washington University

 - Gianmarco Daniele, Assistant Professor at the University of Milan and Executive Director of the CLEAN Unit on the economics of crime at Bocconi University

 Ricardo Morel, Program Director for Innovations for Poverty Action's Peace & Recovery Program

 Watch the video recordings below in English and Spanish.